lasvegasfanclub.com

 • On October 31, 1864, Nevada became the 36th state.
 Celebrated every year as Nevada Day.

-• Highest elevation: 13,140 ft (Boundery Peak, on the Nevada-California border, west of Tonopah).
+• Highest elevation: 13,140 ft (Boundery Peak, on the Nevada-California border, west of Tonopah); the highest point in Southern Nevada is Charleston Peak (30 miles west of Las Vegas): 11,918 ft.

 • Lowest elevation: 470 ft (Colorado river, south of Laughlin).